-Prerequisite: 90.215
+Prerequisite: 90,215

-An examination of the Australian parliamentary system, and of the Acts, Regulations, Standing Orders, practices and conventions - state and federal - which govern: candidacy for parliament; parliamentary elections; the organisation of parliamentary business; the legislative process; parliamentary privilege; contempt of parliament; the disciplinary powers of the parliament; the officers of the parliament; the officers of the parliament, a brief introduction to legislative drafting.
+An examination of the Australian parliamentary systems, State and Federal, and of the Acts, Regulations, Standing Orders, practices and conventions which govern: candidacy for parliament; parliamentary elections; the organization of parliamentary business; the legislative process; parliamentary privilege; contempt of parliament; the disciplinary powers of the parliament; the officers of the parliament.
+A brief introduction to legislative drafting.
 The relationship of the UK Parliament and Australian parliaments.
 A brief comparison of the Westminster system and other parliamentary systems.